JayCuthrell/fudge-org-eleventy-excellent/src/posts/zettelkasten-end-of-year-for-2023.md

 #### Sidebar

 As with my last update a year ago, if you are reading this, I'd like to thank you for your patience as I explored new content formats this year.
-I am also pleased to share that [Fudge Sunday](/) remains a *free* newsletter. 🆓
+I am also pleased to share that the [Fudge Sunday](/) newsletter remains a *free* newsletter. 🆓

-This year I paid all fees that enable [Fudge Sunday](/) newsletter to be [hosted](https://www.netlify.com/pricing/) and [delivered](https://buttondown.email/pricing) to your inbox — but if you unsubscribe it only means my costs *might* go down a bit.
+This year I paid all fees that enable the [Fudge Sunday](/) newsletter to be [hosted](https://www.netlify.com/pricing/) and [delivered](https://buttondown.email/pricing) to your inbox — but if you unsubscribe it only means my costs *might* go down a bit.
 If you are only reading this on my website, feel free to [subscribe](https://buttondown.email/jaycuthrell). 🎟️

 If you are concerned about me putting referral links or interstitial banner ads in the content, there is no need to worry.
 Late last year, I was approached by an advertiser but the *"Links From Our Sponsor"* section was a very short experiment. 🤓